WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod01/0101-Deploy and configure Windows Server Core.md

 1. On **LON-SVR6**, select Ctrl+Alt+Del, enter the password **Pa55w.rd**, and then press Enter.

-   > After a few moments **sconfig** starts automatically and presents the server management screen.
+   > After a few moments **sconfig** starts automatically and presents the Server Configuration tool.

 1. To exit to Command Line (PowerShell), enter **`15`**, and then press Enter.